BrianHao/ToDoList/README.md

 # To-Do List Application
 Brian Hao

-This is a task-listing application that allows users to track of their daily tasks.
+A console task-management application that allows users to keep track of their daily tasks.

 ### Types of Tasks